Wednesday, June 19, 2024

 That was it – his football career, which had just started ground to a halt.

-Some of the other boys were selected for the teams and the better they became the better they were at it.
+Some of the other boys were selected for the teams and the more they played the better they became.
 However, they never enjoyed the game as much as Finbar did that day.
 As far as he was concerned: he wasn't a winner, but he was happy.

 He went to the park, on other days, and played games with two coats at each end to denote the goal posts and when a goal was scored some of the boys argued in every game that the ball didn't go between the two posts and sometimes it was too high.